List of Doctor Who Christmas and New Year's specials

+Doctor Who is a British science fiction television programme produced by the British Broadcasting Corporation (BBC).
+The show has had a large influence in the media and across society since its inception in 1963.
+Regular episodes were occasionally broadcast during the Christmas period during its original run from 1963 to 1989, but only made significant mention of the holiday in "The Feast of Steven" (1965).
+Beginning with the programme's revival in 2005, yearly special Christmas episodes were produced in addition to a regular series until 2017.
+From 2019 to 2022, the show temporarily transitioned to New Year's Day specials and episodes instead.
+Beginning in 2023, the programme returned to producing Christmas specials.

+Doctor Who revolves around an alien Time Lord called the Doctor who travels with a companion in a time and space machine called the TARDIS.
+Instead of dying, the Doctor regenerates by changing every cell in their body and taking on a new appearance.
+Throughout their adventures the Doctor and their companion frequently stop other aliens from committing acts of violence.

+The holiday episodes have proven to be a success with viewers, by bringing in larger viewing figures than regular episodes of the programme.
+The 2008 special, "Voyage of the Damned", is the most-viewed Doctor Who episode since 1979.
+"A Christmas Carol" is often considered by critics to be the best Christmas episode.

+In 2015, a DVD and Blu-ray boxset was released containing 10 of the Christmas specials.
+Doctor Who, along with other television series in the Whoniverse, has occasionally broadcast episodes on other holidays.

+History

 Classic era

 During the first run of the programme (1963–1989), special episodes were not a frequent occurrence.
-During the third season, the twelve-part serial The Daleks' Master Plan was broadcast weekly over the 1965–1966 Christmas period, with its seventh and eighth episodes scheduled for Christmas and New Year's Day respectively.
+During the third season, the twelve-part serial The Daleks' Master Plan was broadcast weekly beginning in November 1965 and ending in January 1966, with its seventh and eighth episodes scheduled for Christmas and New Year's Day, respectively.
 The former, "The Feast of Steven", was scripted as a comic interlude in the style of a pantomime, in the middle of an otherwise epic adventure.
 In its final scene, as the Doctor and his companions celebrate Christmas with a toast, the First Doctor (William Hartnell) turns to the camera and breaks the fourth wall by saying "Incidentally, a happy Christmas to all of you at home."
 The following episode, "Volcano", returns to the main narrative of The Daleks' Master Plan, although its ending briefly features a contemporary New Year's Eve.
-No subsequent episodes of the series' original run were broadcast on Christmas Day; the first episodes of Day of the Daleks (1972) and The Face of Evil (1977) were first shown on New Year's Day, but make no reference to the holiday season.
+The first episodes of Day of the Daleks (1972) and The Face of Evil (1977) were first shown on New Year's Day, but make no reference to the holiday season.
+The classic run had no subsequent holiday episodes.